James Outman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates give up the second-fewest home runs in baseball (81 total, one per game).

-- Keller (9-3) is trying for his 10th win when he gets the starting nod for the Pirates in his 18th start of the season.
-He has a 3.34 ERA in 105 2/3 innings pitched, with 118 strikeouts.

-- In his last time out on Wednesday against the San Diego Padres, the right-hander went six innings, allowing one earned run while surrendering four hits.
+- In his most recent time out on Thursday against the San Diego Padres, the right-hander threw 4 2/3 innings, allowing four earned runs while surrendering six hits.

+- The 24-year-old has a 4.11 ERA and 5.5 strikeouts per nine innings across 10 games this season, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.